MaartenHaine/Video-Downloader-Transcriber/README.md

 ## License

 This project is provided as-is for educational and personal use.
-Please ensure compliance with your institution's policies regarding video downloads and transcription.

 ## Changelog